 - LSC 504 Searching for Answers: Meeting Users’ Information Needs

 - LSC 508 Introduction to Information Science and Technology*

-- LSC 557 Research and Evaluation in Library and Information Services (prerequisite: completion of 15 credits or permission of instructor)
+- LSC 557 Document, Assess, Evaluate (prerequisite: completion of 15 credits or permission of instructor)

-- LSC 595 Professional Field Experience (prerequisite: completion of 18 credits or permission of instructor) – this may be repeated for up to 6 credits, however only 3 credits are required for graduation
+- LSC 595 Apply and Reflect (prerequisite: completion of 18 credits or permission of instructor) – this may be repeated for up to 6 credits, however only 3 credits are required for graduation.

-All students (except those in the School Library Media program) must take 15 credits of electives selected in consultation with an advisor.
-With the advisor’s approval, six elective credits may be taken in courses outside library science but relevant to the student’s specialization.
+All students (except those in the School Library Media program) must take 18 credits of electives selected in consultation with an advisor.
+With the advisor’s approval, 6 elective credits may be taken in courses outside library science but relevant to the student’s specialization.

 OTHER TYPES OF CREDIT